 Information about vaccine supply is available on the CDC influenza web site.

-Influenza vaccine production begins as early as 6-9 months before the beginning of vaccine distribution.
-Even with this early start, it isnâ€™t possible to complete the entire production and distribution process prior to flu season, particularly given the limited number of influenza vaccine manufacturing plants in the United States and the large number of doses that are produced each year.
+Influenza vaccine production begins as early as 6 to 9 months before the beginning of vaccine distribution.
+Even with this early start, it isnâ€™t possible to complete the entire production and distribution process prior to flu season, in part because of the limited number of influenza vaccine manufacturing plants in the United States and the large number of doses that are produced each year.
 Instead, influenza vaccine distribution takes place in a phased fashion over a number of months.
-It begins in late summer for some manufacturers and vaccine products and usually completes near the end of November or early in December.
-This system can leave doctors and other vaccine providers with uncertainty about when they can expect to receive their full order of vaccine and can make it difficult for them to plan their vaccination activities.
+Distribution usually begins in late summer and is complete near the end of November or early in December.
+This may result in some uncertainty making it difficult for vaccine providers to plan their vaccination activities.
 Manufacturers and distributors try to get some vaccine to as many providers as possible as early as possible so that they can begin vaccinating their patients.

 Influenza vaccine production and distribution are primarily private sector endeavors.
 The Department of Health and Human Services and CDC do not have the authority to control influenza vaccine distribution nor the resources to manage such an effort.
 However, the Department has made significant efforts to enhance production capacity of seasonal influenza vaccines, including supporting manufacturers as they invest in processes to stabilize and increase their production capacity.